- Start Here!

 Eat even when you’re not hungry: There is a rising trend in intermittent eating or skipping meals and while it does have it’s pros, in this particular plan, it isn’t recommended and the main reason is because of the exercise added in.
 In fact, even though you aren’t really going to be eating that much daily, you should focus on eating mostly before/after your workout.
 This will help fuel the body for the workout as well as aid it in recovery.

 There are a number of other tips provided in Super Shred, but these 2 are ones you can use in the short/long run.
 For the most part, this diet is as I said earlier, meant for quick fixes.
 And if you think about it, 5 pounds a week is good, but it’s not amazing either.
-For example, the #1 rated diet on this website can help you lose nearly twice and even three times (accelerated version) as much every week and you can eat as much as you want.
+There’s actually a far more powerful diet which can do much more and you can eat what you like every other day:

 Super Shred is actually based on a previous plan Dr. Smith has written called Shred: The Revolutionary Diet.
 This version doesn’t provide the same type of speedy results, but is more intended for long term plans and helping beat plateaus.
 The basic idea between both diets is the same though.